Loading the Elevenlabs Text to Speech AudioNative Player...

 • Prior to putting your cheese in the wax, or brushing it, be sure to pat the cheese completely dry.
 You don’t want to see any moisture on it at all.
 This is part of the reason why I’m adamantly against folks freezing their cheese before or after waxing it.
 If you freeze it and then put hot wax on it, you are forcing an expansion and condensation process.
 The same happens if you freeze it after waxing it.
 You don’t want any expansion going on.
 Let it sit out to get to room temperature prior to waxing it.

 • If you have trouble getting your wax to adhere to the cheese, then consider wrapping the cheese first in real cheesecloth material.
 I apply just a little bit of wax with the brush in order to keep the cheesecloth in place prior to dipping it.
 (For applying wax on your cheese, I don’t recommend using cheap cheesecloth from the grocery store.
 It barely qualifies as cheesecloth.
 What you want is a bit thicker, more muslin type.
-I recommend getting the cheesecloth from a dairy farmer, or a cheesemaking supply retailer on the internet.)
+I recommend getting the cheesecloth from a dairy farmer, or a cheesemaking supply retailer on the internet.
+Use 90# or better.)

 • Use several thin coats of wax instead of a couple of thick ones.
-I have adapted to dipping my cheese in the wax 3 separate times and then I brush on the last coat, for a total of 4 coats.
+I have adapted to dipping my cheese in the wax separate times and then I brush on the last coat, for a total of 3 coats.
 It’s key to use the boar’s hair brush, because that will give you the most even and smooth coat of wax.
-You can brush all of your coats of wax on if you’d like, but it takes longer and it requires more wax.
+You can brush all of your coats of wax on if you’d like, but it takes longer but it does use less wax.
 (The good news is though that you can reuse your cheese wax.
 Just peel it, clean it with soap and water, and then you can re-melt it and use it again.
-I even save my “Bonne Bell” cheese wax and use it.)

-• When you dip the cheese in the wax, hold the piece above the wax for a full 90 seconds to dry after you’ve dipped it; before dipping in another portion of the cheese.
+• When you dip the cheese in the wax, hold the piece above the wax for a full 90 seconds to dry and cool after you’ve dipped it; before dipping in another portion of the cheese.
 If you lay it down to cool/dry, then you run the risk of a crack or crevice to be created while the wax is cooling.
 So yes, my arms get tired sometimes, but I’d rather be sure that I’ve done the waxing process right.
-Also, don’t allow the cheese to sit in the wax when you dip it for longer than 5 seconds.
-You will run the risk of melting the cheese if you expose it to that heat for that long.
+Also, don’t allow the cheese to sit in the wax when you dip it for longer than 6 seconds.
+You will run the risk of melting the cheese if you expose it to that heat for much longer but you want the 6 seconds.
 (Yes, this is a bit of a tricky dance sometimes.)

 Storing Considerations

 Nothing much has changed since then when it comes to storing cheese safely.
 The key lies in the light permeation and the temperature of your cheese.
 A non-clear wax used on your cheese can take care of the light issue.
-Storing your cheese out of direct sunlight, away from heat, and in a cool area takes care of the temperature issue.
-In fact, when cheese is aged by professional cheesemakers, it’s kept in temperatures ranging between 55-70 degrees F. In the Balkans, for instance, where the climate is warmer, the cheese is stored regularly at 70 degrees F. The storing of cheese at these temperatures occurs for several weeks or months during the aging process, depending on the type of cheese being made.
+But there’s nothing wrong with using the clearer cheese wax so that you can see any mold developing underneath Storing your cheese out of direct sunlight, away from heat, and in a cool area takes care of the temperature issue.
+You want to maintain a cool 52-56 degrees ideally.
+In fact, when cheese is aged by professional cheesemakers, it’s kept in temperatures ranging between 50-60 degrees F. In the Balkans, for instance, where the climate is warmer, the cheese is stored regularly at 70 degrees F. The storing of cheese at these temperatures occurs for several weeks or months during the aging process, depending on the type of cheese being made.
 If you don’t have a home which permits you to store your cheese regularly at this temperature range, then I don’t recommend that you try this route of cheese preservation.

 Store, Air, and Rotate